pranaysy/ETCPy/README.md

 While any lossless compressor may be used with ETC and subsequently with CCC, a grammar-based lossless compression algorithm called Non-Sequential Recursive Pair Substitution or NSRPS is used presently.
 NSRPS has been rigorously studied and shown to be an effective tool for data compression and entropy estimation.
 This repository also contains a fast Cython implementation of NSRPS for use with ETC and CCC.

 #### References
+ - Benedetto, Dario, Emanuele Caglioti, and Davide Gabrielli.
+“Non-Sequential Recursive Pair Substitution: Some Rigorous Results.”
+Journal of Statistical Mechanics: Theory and Experiment 2006, no. 09 (September 25, 2006): P09011–P09011. https://doi.org/10.1088/1742-5468/2006/09/P09011.
  - Balasubramanian, Karthi, Gayathri R. Prabhu, Lakshmipriya V. K. , Maneesha Krishnan, Praveena R. , and Nithin Nagaraj.
 “Classification of Periodic, Chaotic and Random Sequences Using NSRPS Complexity Measure.”
 ArXiv:1205.4886 [Nlin], May 22, 2012. http://arxiv.org/abs/1205.4886.
- - Benedetto, Dario, Emanuele Caglioti, and Davide Gabrielli.
-“Non-Sequential Recursive Pair Substitution: Some Rigorous Results.”
-Journal of Statistical Mechanics: Theory and Experiment 2006, no. 09 (September 25, 2006): P09011–P09011. https://doi.org/10.1088/1742-5468/2006/09/P09011.
+ - Nagaraj, Nithin, Karthi Balasubramanian, and Sutirth Dey.
+“A New Complexity Measure for Time Series Analysis and Classification.”
+The European Physical Journal Special Topics 222, no. 3–4 (July 2013): 847–60. https://doi.org/10.1140/epjst/e2013-01888-9.
+ - Nagaraj, Nithin, and Karthi Balasubramanian.
+“Dynamical Complexity of Short and Noisy Time Series: Compression-Complexity vs. Shannon Entropy.”
+The European Physical Journal Special Topics 226, no. 10 (July 2017): 2191–2204. https://doi.org/10.1140/epjst/e2016-60397-x.
  - Kathpalia, Aditi, and Nithin Nagaraj.
 “Data-Based Intervention Approach for Complexity-Causality Measure.”
 PeerJ Computer Science 5 (May 27, 2019): e196. https://doi.org/10.7717/peerj-cs.196.

- - Nagaraj, Nithin, Karthi Balasubramanian, and Sutirth Dey.
-“A New Complexity Measure for Time Series Analysis and Classification.”
-The European Physical Journal Special Topics 222, no. 3–4 (July 2013): 847–60. https://doi.org/10.1140/epjst/e2013-01888-9.
+## What can it be used for
+ - Haemodynamics, Heart-Rate Variability and Cardiac Aging using ECG/EKG
+  - Balasubramanian, Karthi, Nithin Nagaraj, and Sandipan Pati.
+“Chaos or Randomness?
+Effect of Vagus Nerve Stimulation During Sleep on Heart-Rate Variability.”
+IETE Journal of Research, June 30, 2020, 1–7. https://doi.org/10.1080/03772063.2020.1780165.
+  - Srilakshmi, P, Karthi Balasubramanian, Nithin Nagaraj, and Sandipan Pati.
+“Multiscale Analysis of Heart Rate Variability Using Subsymmetry and Effort-to-Compress Complexity Measures.”
+In 2018 15th IEEE India Council International Conference (INDICON), 1–5.
+Coimbatore, India: IEEE, 2018. https://doi.org/10.1109/INDICON45594.2018.8986972.
+  - Thanaj, Marjola, Andrew J. Chipperfield, and Geraldine F. Clough.
+“Analysis of Microvascular Blood Flow and Oxygenation: Discrimination between Two Haemodynamic Steady States Using Nonlinear Measures and Multiscale Analysis.”
+Computers in Biology and Medicine 102 (November 2018): 157–67. https://doi.org/10.1016/j.compbiomed.2018.09.026.
+  - Balasubramanian, Karthi, K Harikumar, Nithin Nagaraj, and Sandipan Pati.
+“Vagus Nerve Stimulation Modulates Complexity of Heart Rate Variability Differently during Sleep and Wakefulness.”
+Annals of Indian Academy of Neurology 20, no. 4 (2017): 403. https://doi.org/10.4103/aian.AIAN_148_17.
+  - Balasubramanian, Karthi, and Nithin Nagaraj.
+“Aging and Cardiovascular Complexity: Effect of the Length of RR Tachograms.”
+PeerJ 4 (2016): e2755. https://doi.org/10.7717/peerj.2755.

+ - Network Neuroscience and Consciousness using EEG and fMRI
+  - Agarwal, Nikita, Aditi Kathpalia, and Nithin Nagaraj.
+“Distinguishing Different Levels of Consciousness Using a Novel Network Causal Activity Measure.”
+In 2019 Global Conference for Advancement in Technology (GCAT), 1–5.
+BANGALURU, India: IEEE, 2019. https://doi.org/10.1109/GCAT47503.2019.8978424.
+  - Virmani, Mohit, and Nithin Nagaraj.
+“A Novel Perturbation Based Compression Complexity Measure for Networks.”
+Heliyon 5, no. 2 (February 2019): e01181. https://doi.org/10.1016/j.heliyon.2019.e01181.
+  - Kondo, Fumika.
+“Can Alterations in the Temporal Structure of Spontaneous Brain Activity Serve as a Disease-Specific Biomarker for Schizophrenia?
+A Multi Cohort FMRI Study,” 2017. https://doi.org/10.20381/RUOR-20801.
+  - Kimiskidis, Vasilios K., Christos Koutlis, Alkiviadis Tsimpiris, Reetta Kälviäinen, Philippe Ryvlin, and Dimitris Kugiumtzis.
+“Transcranial Magnetic Stimulation Combined with EEG Reveals Covert States of Elevated Excitability in the Human Epileptic Brain.”
+International Journal of Neural Systems 25, no. 05 (August 2015): 1550018. https://doi.org/10.1142/S0129065715500185.

+ - Genome Complexity and Classification
+  - Balasubramanian, Karthi, and Nithin Nagaraj.
+“Automatic Identification of SARS Coronavirus Using Compression-Complexity Measures.”
+Preprint.
+Bioinformatics, March 27, 2020. https://doi.org/10.1101/2020.03.24.006007.

+ - Denoising of Acoustic Signals
+  - Li, Guohui, Qianru Guan, and Hong Yang.
+“Noise Reduction Method of Underwater Acoustic Signals Based on CEEMDAN, Effort-To-Compress Complexity, Refined Composite Multiscale Dispersion Entropy and Wavelet Threshold Denoising.”
+Entropy 21, no. 1 (December 24, 2018): 11. https://doi.org/10.3390/e21010011.

-## How to use
+## How to use it
 The simplest way right now is to clone this repository and use inside a conda or a pip + virtualenv environment.
 After cloning many functions implemented in Cython need to be compiled.

 For running tests (strongly recommended), additional packages need to be installed using pip.